Banks in UK face having to file two sets of accounts

-Win Bischoff, chairman of the Financial Reporting Council (FRC), the watchdog that polices accountants in Britain, told lawmakers he backed their recommendation for two sets of accounts to tighten scrutiny of lenders.
+Win Bischoff, chairman of the Financial Reporting Council (FRC), the watchdog that polices accountants in Britain, told MPs he backed their recommendation for two sets of accounts to tighten scrutiny of lenders.

 Policymakers are cracking down on auditors after they gave banks a clean bill of health only to be rescued by taxpayers soon after when the 2007-09 financial crisis unfolded.